-4. Remedial Actions for Students with a G.P.A of Under 2.8
+5. REMEDIAL ACTIONS FOR STUDENTS WITH A G.P.A OF UNDER 2.8

-American JD students who earned an overall grade point average of less than 2.8 upon completion of the first two semesters of study ("at-risk upper-class students") will be required to take the following bar-tested courses in order to graduate: Sales, Criminal Procedure: Investigations, Estates and Trusts, and Business Organizations.
+American JD students who matriculated in the Fall 2017 and later, who earned an overall grade point average of less than 2.8 upon completion of the 30 foundation credits ("at-risk upper-class students") will be required to take the following bar-tested courses in order to graduate: Sales, Criminal Procedure, Estates and Trusts, and Business Organizations.
 Students who subsequently successfully raise their overall grade point average to 3.0 will be permitted to opt out of this requirement.